Minimal log regular models of hyperbolic curves over discrete valuation fields: -dimensional log regular log schemes

 \subsection{Exceptional divisors}

 In this subsection, we study the exceptional divisors of the minimal desingularizations of log regular schemes of dimension $2$.

 Let $(R,\fm)$ be a Noetherian local normal domain of dimension $2$ which is \textbf{not} regular.
-Write $X$ for the scheme $\Spec R$ and $x$ the (unique) closed point of $X$.
-Let $D$ is a reduced closed subscheme of $X$ of dimension $1$, $\pi:\widetilde{X}\to X$ is a desingularization, $E$ is the exceptional divisor of $\pi$, and $D'$ is the strict transform of $D$.
+Write $X$ for the scheme $\Spec R$ and $x$ for the (unique) closed point of $X$.
+Let $D$ be a reduced closed subscheme of $X$ of dimension $1$, $\pi:\widetilde{X}\to X$ a desingularization (i.e., a proper birational morphism from a connected regular scheme), $E$ the exceptional divisor of $\pi$, and $D'$ the strict transform of $D$.
 (Note that, in Section \ref{introsection}, we assume that $R$ is strictly henselian.)